 Options for gluten-free breadcrumbs:

-- Salted brown rice crackers, processed in a blender into a coarse flour (this is what I’ve used – it gets so crunchy!).
+- Salted brown rice crackers, processed in a blender into coarse flour (this is what I’ve used – it gets so crunchy!).

 Salmon Sweet Potato Croquettes Recipe